 Does Google really believe the affiliate marketer has bought all 100 televisions to review them?

-Or is the tech savvy affiliate marketer just listing the products who pay the highest commission.
+Or is the tech-savvy affiliate marketer just listing the products that pay the highest commission?

 It is nice to see them document it and pull it out as one of the four core aspects of defining quality.